-On completion of this segment, you should be able to:
+On completion of this subject, you should be able to:

-- understand the application and basis of selected IFRSs issued by the IASB
+- explain the application and basis of selected IFRSs issued by the IASB

-- develop the necessary skills to apply IFRSs including the Conceptual Framework in the preparation of general purpose financial statements
+- apply IFRSs in the preparation of general purpose financial statements

 The segment is divided into seven modules.
 A brief outline of each module is provided below.